airamez/Angular-Intro/Components.md

 ## ngOnDestroy
 - https://angular.io/api/core/OnDestroy
+  - A lifecycle hook that is called when a directive, pipe, or service is destroyed.
 - Add OnDestroy to the `@angular/core` import clause
 - Add `implements OnDestroy` to the component class declaration
 - Implements the method `ngOnInit()`